VH-Lab/NDI-matlab/docs/reference/+ndi/cache.m.md

 **delete** - *DELETE   Delete a handle object.*

 ```
-DELETE(H) deletes all handle objects in array H. After the delete
-    function call, H is an array of invalid objects.
+The DELETE method deletes a handle object but does not clear the handle
+    from the workspace.
+A deleted handle is no longer valid.

+    DELETE(H) deletes the handle object H, where H is a scalar handle.

     See also NDI.CACHE, NDI.CACHE/ISVALID, CLEAR

 Help for ndi.cache/delete is inherited from superclass HANDLE

-    Documentation for ndi.cache/delete
+    Reference page in Doc Center
-       doc handle.delete
+       doc ndi.cache/delete
 ```

 ---